teamniteo/handbook/2_Operations/investment-strategy.md

 ## Short-Term Pool

 Reserves in safe and liquid assets.
-We try to keep the currency equally split between EUR and USD.
-Around 30% of total reserves.
+We try to keep the currency equally split between EUR and USD to not have all our eggs in one basket.
+Minimum 30% of all reserves should be in this pool so that we have cash on hand if we need to act quick.

 Assets:
 - cash on bank accounts (minimum 15% of total, default reserve)